freenas/freenas-docs/userguide/system.rst

    +----------------------+----------------+--------------------------------------------------------------------------------------------------------------------------------+

-If you make any changes, click the "Save" button.
+If you make any changes, click the :guilabel:`Save` button.

 This screen also contains the following buttons: